kidat/LightDirectionEstimation/README.md

 Light Direction Estimation from Depth and Shadow

-This project uses MoGe as a depth estimator and SSIS as an object-shadow associator to estimate the direction of the light source during image acquisition.
+This project leverages MoGe for depth estimation and SSIS for object-shadow association to accurately estimate the direction of the light source present at the time of image capture.
+Such light direction estimation can be valuable for applications including realistic scene relighting, photo editing, and inferring the time of day based on lighting conditions in the image.